cjstoddard/PicoCalc-uf2/uf2/README.md

 Updated 4-17-2025

-Updated the MicroPython uf2 files for the lates builds.
+Updated the MicroPython uf2 files for the latest builds.